 7. Queens Of The Stone Age – Queens Of The Stone Age LP 2010 Rekords Rekords

-VALUE $300 USD
+VALUE $300

 8. Samhain – November-Coming-Fire LP 1986 Plan 9 – PL9-07

-Probably my favorite album Danzig ever recorded and one of the many featuring his vocals to make this list.
+It’s probably my favorite album Danzig ever recorded and one of the many featuring his vocals to make this list.

 Unlike the Samhain album listed at #8, this is from my least favorite techno/electronic period ofGlenn Danzig’scareer.
-Even so, these limited edition picture discs are worth a pretty penny, and people seem to buy them.
+Even so, these limited-edition picture discs are worth a pretty penny, and people seem to buy them.

 A 2016 reissue of Sodom’s first LP from their wave black metal period, Obsessed By Cruelty, is surprisingly pricey and simultaneously loved and hated by metal fans.

-VALUE $250 USD
+VALUE $250

 12. Misfits – Earth A.D. / Wolfsblood LP 1984 Aggressive Rockproduktionen – AG 0024